Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Begin the lesson by showing slides 2-4 of the attached Lesson Slides, which introduce the title of the lesson, the essential questions, and the learning objectives.
+Begin the lesson by showing slides 2-4 of the attached Lesson Slides, which introduce the title of the lesson, the essential question, and the learning objectives.
 Emphasize that the essential question will be addressed throughout the lesson.

 Move to slide 5 and play the Bison & Humans: A Shared Story video (stop at 3:37).
 Next, display slide 6 and explain to students that they will be participating in a Caption This activity.
 Arrange your students into small groups and assign each group a slide number.
 Have students type in your shortened URL address or scan your QR code to access the “Caption This” slides.
-Once students have accessed the activity and their assigned slide, minimize the Lesson Slides and pull-up the “Caption This” slides.
+Once students have accessed the activity and their assigned slide, minimize the Lesson Slides and pull up the “Caption This” slides.
 Before students begin the activity, make sure to spend a couple of minutes going over slides 1-2 of the “Caption This” slides to review the expectations for the activity as well as an example.

-As students begin the activity, feel free to move back to slide 1 of the “Caption This” slides, so that students can consult the directions as they discuss the image.
+As students begin the activity, feel free to move back to slide 1 of the “Caption This” slides so that students can consult the directions as they discuss the image.
 Let students know that they need to choose a speaker who will share their ideas with the class.
 Give students about 10 minutes for discussing and writing their captions into the slides and responding to other captions by copy/pasting emojis.

 Have students reconvene as a whole, and as you proceed through the “Caption This” slides, ask a representative from each group to explain their group’s image to the class and their reasoning behind their caption.
 After all groups have presented, ask students if they have learned anything new about bison after participating in this activity.
 Minimize/close the “Caption This” slide deck and resume using the Lesson Slides.